zohayb23/pvtr-github-repo/README.md

 This plugin is designed to test a GitHub repository using automated assessments compatible with the [Simplified Compliance Infrastructure](https://github.com/revanite-io/sci) Layer 4 data types.

+Many of the assessments require a [Security Insights](https://github.com/ossf/security-insights-spec) file to be present at the root of the repository, or `./github/security-insights.yml`.

 ## Work in Progress

 Assessment development is currently addressing the [Open Source Project Security Baseline v2025.02.25](https://baseline.openssf.org).